 The St. Regis Hotel bed is manufactured using cashmere quilting, a plush pillow top and all-natural, eco fabrics.
 Our favorite feature of the St. Regis Hotel Bed is that it reduces motion transfer.

 St. Regis manufactures their mattresses right here in the USA using a pocketed coil spring design.
 Pocketed coil springs are great for the vast majority of sleepers, unless you know that you prefer a different type of construction (like memory foam or a waterbed, for example).

 When you buy a St. Regis Hotel Bed you’ll get a 10-year warranty that protects you against manufacturing defects.
-You also get free shipping when ordering from their official Amazon store.
+You also get free shipping when ordering.

 #2.
 Marriott Bed

 - Frequently out of stock

 While the Marriott Hotel is classed as a premium (hotel speak for affordable luxury) hotel amongst all the other luxury brands under the Marriott Bonvoy family of hotels, it is far from being mid-range.
 Partnering with heavy hitting brands such as TED (yes, as in TED Talk) as well as being the chosen hotel partner for the Manchester United Football Club, the Marriott Hotel invites their guests to retreat, recharge and refocus.
 Quite easy to do, especially on their bed.

 Since it has a medium firmness level, the Marriott Hotel bed is best for those who sleep on their backs and stomachs although the 2″ quilted mattress topper it comes with can provide added comfort and support for those who sleep on their sides.
 It is made of high density soy based memory foam that utilizes open cell technology to help keep you cool throughout the night.